opendatacube/datacube-ows/docs/cfg_styling.rst

 If the GetFeatureInfo requests a style AND multiple dates, then the multi-date handler can define additional custom feature info.

-An additional dictionary is appended to the `propoerties::data` list, that already contains a dictionary for each date returned by the query.
+An additional dictionary is appended to the `properties::data` list, that already contains a dictionary for each date returned by the query.
 The additional dictionary has ``"time": "all"`` and the fields defined by the multi-date handler custom_includes entry.

-Unlike other ``custom_include`` entries, the functions specified by the mult-date version is passed a MULTI_DATE, single-pixel, multi-band ``xarray.Dataset``.
+Unlike other ``custom_include`` entries, the functions specified by the multi-date version is passed a MULTI_DATE, single-pixel, multi-band ``xarray.Dataset``.
 (Note that no ODC metadata is passed.)